zack-bitcoin/amoveo/docs/progress_reports/22_november_2017.md

 ### blockchain

-Gnosis and Augur use Ethereum, which is a very popular blockchain.
+Gnosis, Stox, and Augur use Ethereum, which is a very popular blockchain.

 Bitshares is a popular blockchain.